- Academic Affairs

 Externally funded grant that provides investigators the means to purchase or upgrade commercially available instruments.

 An eUMB transaction that allows for the transfer of revenues and/or costs between chartstrings.

 Patents give an inventor(s) the exclusive right to practice their invention.
 Others cannot freely practice a patented invention without permission from the patentee.
-Patents cover devices, formulas, tools, methods, compounds, all of which must have a defined utility.
+Patents cover devices, formulas, tools, methods, and compounds, all of which must have a defined utility.
 A patent term extends for 20 years.

 Merchandise on hand that is held for resale.